 Read more

-Sheila O'Donnell (Dublin, Ireland, 1953), gets the B.Arch at University College Dublin in 1976, working for Spencer & Webster from 1978-1980, and Colquhoun and Miller between 1979 and 1980.
-In 1980, she obtained the Master of Arts from the Royal College of Art (RCA) in London, the same year she starts working for Stirling Wildford & Associates (London).
-O'Donnell has served as visiting professor at various universities like Princeton, Buffalo and Washington.
-He has been jury of awards such as the Royal Institute of British Architects (2005-2009), and member of the Royal Institute of Architects of Ireland (Ireland) and the American Institute of Architects.
+Sheila O'Donnell (Dublin, Ireland, 1953), got her B.Arch at University College Dublin in 1976, working for Spencer & Webster from 1978-1980, and Colquhoun and Miller between 1979 and 1980.
+In 1980, she obtained a Master of Arts from the Royal College of Art (RCA) in London, the same year she started working for James Stirling, Colquhoun + Miller and Spence and Webster before returning to Dublin.
+O'Donnell has been a visiting professor at universities like Princeton, Buffalo and Washington.
+He has been a jury of awards such as the Royal Institute of British Architects (2005-2009), and a member of the Royal Institute of Architects of Ireland (Ireland) and the American Institute of Architects.

 Read more